agsb/immu/Details.md

     only headers and references, no code inside,

-    full (hex) portable and relocatable and extensible,
+    full (ihex) portable and relocatable and extensible,

     allow sharing of pre-compiled vocabularies,